 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-One of the unique characteristics of the Bridge Junction neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.2% of the neighborhoods in America.
+The Bridge Junction neighborhood stands out for having an average per capita income lower than 96.2% of the neighborhoods in the United States.
 The Bridge Junction neighborhood also has a greater percentage of children living in poverty (69.6%) than found in 98.5% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Did you know that the Bridge Junction neighborhood has more Sub-Saharan African and African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 29.3% of this neighborhood's residents have Sub-Saharan African ancestry and 6.5% have African ancestry.